connervieira/Predator/DOCUMENTATION.md

             - In this mode, Predator will use a connected camera to detect license plates in real-time.
             - In real-time mode, Predator will stream video from a connected camera directly.
         - Dash-cam mode (Mode 3)
-            - In this mode, Predator will operate like a dash-cam, and simply record video without analyzing it.
+            - In this mode, Predator will operate like a dash-cam, and simply record video without attempting to detect license plates.
-            - This mode can be used to record video to be used analyzed with pre-recorded mode later.
+            - This mode can be used to record video to be analyzed with pre-recorded mode later.
     - Select a mode by entering the number associated with it in the selection menu.
 3. Set preferences
-    - Next (spending on the mode) Predator will prompt you to set your preferences for the session.
+    - Next (depending on the mode) Predator will prompt you to set your preferences for the session.
 The settings you are prompted for will change depending on the mode you choose.
 Below are the preference menus you'll see for all modes.
     - Management mode:
         - In management mode, you'll only be asked for a working directory.
 Simply enter the absolute file path to a folder containing the project you'd like to manage.
             - Leave this option blank to use the default value.